madhephaestus/SimplePacketComs/README.md

 # SimplePacketComs
 A simple packet coms library.
 This is the definition page and C++ implementation of SimplePacketComs.

+A small update: This library is not dead or stagnent, just stable.
+Still in active daily use.

 # Theory Of Operation

 SimplePacketComs is a protocol spec for transmitting data from one endpoint to another.
 The goal is to allow many different commands to be sent and received on a single communication channel, with an easy to extend framework.
 The assumptions that we made is that the physical layer will send and receive aligned, checksummed packets of data.